nicohaines/Cybersecurity-Home-Lab/Environment Variable and Set-UID Attack Basics/Environment Variables (Task 1-4).md

 ![](Screenshots/3.png)
 ![](Screenshots/4.png)

-    Then, I disabled the child process and removed the comment for the parent process.
+    I then disabled the child process and removed the comment for the parent process.
 I compiled the updated program and directed the output into another txt file called "parentenv.txt"

 ![](Screenshots/5.png)
 ![](Screenshots/6.png)